-Taxable temporary differences on;

-- surplus on revaluation of property and equipment - surplus on revaluation of non-banking assets - surplus on revaluation of investments - fair value adjustment relating to net assets acquired upon amalgamation - fair value adjustment relating to net assets acquired upon business combination - accelerated tax depreciation - fair valuation of previously held equity interest in the Subsidiary Company
+Taxable temporary differences on; - surplus on revaluation of property and equipment - surplus on revaluation of non-banking assets - surplus on revaluation of investments - fair value adjustment relating to net assets acquired upon amalgamation

+fair value adjustment relating to net assets

+acquired upon business combination

+the state of the s

+- accelerated tax depreciation - fair valuation of previously held equity interest in the Subsidiary Company

-19.1 Impact of adoption of IFRS 9 amounting to Rs.
+Impact of adoption of IFRS 9 amounting to Rs.
 3,606.679 million has been adjusted in opening balances of deferred tax liablitites and restated balance as at January 1, 2024 is Rs.
 1,333.436 million.